 First off, Full Stack Web Developers are in HIGH demand.
 Developers that can code programmatically and have a great understanding of front-end code are diamonds in the rough.
 However, my concept of being an evangelist adds one more layer on top of that.
 As much as you have the code solidified and working, you want to still be able to make the entire system look unique and polished from a visual point of view but also from a psychological perspective.
 How users use your application, what features you improve and how the application works for them all filters down to each individual line of HTML, CSS or PHP.
 Possessing this kind of skill makes you almost invaluable as you can relate to Back-End Developers, Front-End Developers, and UX Designers but even more importantly, it allows you to really get to grips with how each discipline effects the other.

-2. Full Stack Web Developers Stick to a Stack
+2. A Full Stack Web Developer Sticks to a Stack

 What I have described above is your basic LAMP stack – Linux, Apache, MySQL, PHP.